-Carro, made by Bodegas Senorio de Barahonda in the DO of Yecla, is a perfect example of how Spain offers the best wine values in the world!
-The wine is made with grapes from vines that were planted in 1977 and are tended in limestone soil which receives a mere 8-10 inches of rainfall each year.
-The state-of-the-art winery is a perfect "kitchen" to transmit this unique terroir.
-Carro is 100% un-oaked made with organically grown grapes.
+Carro, made by Bodegas Senorio de Barahonda in the DO of Yecla, is a perfect example of how Spain offers the best wine values in the world.
+The vines grow in limestone soil, which receives a mere 8-10 inches of rainfall each year.
 With a winemaking heritage that dates back to 1925, the Candela family owns about 340 hectares (840 acres) of vineyards.
 Yecla is one of only a few wine regions in Spain that has remained unaffected by phylloxera.
 Carro's richness, depth and profound earthy flavors will transport you to the arid, rugged and tranquil terrain of Yecla.

 RATING HISTORY: 2016 90JS; 2015 90VN; 2014 90RP; 2013 89Vinous; 2012 88RP & IWC; 2011 89RP; 2005 90RP

-PAIRING SUGGESTIONS: This simple, unpretentious, easy-to-drink and juicy red will pair well with most any flavorful, casual dishes summer or otherwise you're likely to see it on the backyard deck, at the beach, or at a picnic.
+PAIRING SUGGESTIONS: This unpretentious, juicy red will pair well with most any flavorful dish served on the backyard deck, at the beach or at a picnic.
 Grilled cheddar burgers with bacon, BBQ brisket or pulled pork and pressed Cajun chicken sandwiches all fit the bill.

 VINIFICATION AND AGEING: Each grape variety is harvested separately in small boxes during the cool morning hours and then the grapes are de-stemmed and crushed.
 The skins mix with the juice before and after fermentation for fourteen days.
 The temperature during fermentation is kept to a medium level (about 25C or 77F) in order to extract a bit more tannin from the skins.
 The wine undergoes malolactic fermentation and ageing for three months in stainless steel tanks before the different grape varieties (Monastrell, Syrah, Tempranillo and Merlot) are blended prior to an additional 2-3 months of ageing in tanks before bottling.